 Rescuing A German Shepherd Golden Retriever Mix

 Adopting a Golden Shepherd can be a very fulfilling experience.
-One benefit is that you will be able to tell more about the individual health and temperament of the dog.
+One benefit is that you will be able to tell more about the temperament of the dog.

 Another is that you will have given a forever home to a dog in need!